-For a small company such as DiscoveryPisa, that means from March until we don’t know when, we don’t have salaries.
+For a small company such as DiscoveryPisa, which means from March until we don’t know when we don’t have salaries.
 I feel so powerless.

 As we work mainly with foreign tourists, we don’t think we will start to work again until July or August, so this year, the season is mostly gone.
 We want to be optimistic, and we are already thinking toward 2021.
 We believe it’s going to be a wonderful season, but we still need to get through 2020.

 However, despite these hardships, we also feel lucky.
 We don’t have significant costs.
 So we don’t work and we don’t get money, but we don’t lose it either.
 And that’s really important.